 What is the Internet of Things?

 In a nutshell, the Internet of Things in the internetworking of physical devices (sensors etc) that allow these objects to send and exchange data via the internet.
 So, for my system, there will be a number of sensors that exists around the house and garden.
-These sensors will send information to the “cloud, via the home wifi connection, where the data can be processed and viewed.
+These sensors will send information to the “cloud”, via a micro controller that is connected to the home wifi connection.
+This data will then be collected and processed by a “service” that runs in the “cloud”.
+This data can then be viewed via a web portal.

 Why have i built a custom system?